migueltorrescosta/migueltorrescosta.github.io/page_Software.md

 sidebar: true
 ---

-<sub>Software I've worked with, by order of experience/preference.</sub>
+Software I've worked with, by order of experience/preference.

 * language
 {:toc}